Beat Pattern Editor User Interface

 (midi/midi-handle-events new-input handler))) (9)

-1 First we build the function that we’ll register as our MIDI handler.
+1 | First we build the function that we’ll register as our MIDI handler. |

-2 In responding to each MIDI event we check if the button has an open MIDI mapper, in case Learn mode is active.
-If there is no mapper window open, the function skips the whole Learn section.
+2 | In responding to each MIDI event we check if the button has an open MIDI mapper, in case Learn mode is active.
+If there is no mapper window open, the function skips the whole Learn section. |

-3 If the Learn button is active and we have received a Note On or Controller Change event, then it’s time to learn it!
+3 | If the Learn button is active, and we have received a Note On or Controller Change event, then it’s time to learn it! |

-4 Because we are about to make changes to GUI objects, we need to do that on the Swing event dispatch thread.
+4 | Because we are about to make changes to GUI objects, we need to do that on the Swing event dispatch thread. |

-5 We check if we got a Note or Controller Change, then use that information to populate the various dropdowns and number spinners in the mapping window so they will recognize when the same note or controller is sent in the future.
-We need to use inc to add 1 to the channel number, because even though MIDI talks about channels 1 through 16 (so we want to display them to the user that way), they are actually sent over the wire using the numbers 0 thrrough 15.
+We need to use inc to add 1 to the channel number, because even though MIDI talks about channels 1 through 16 (so we want to display them to the user that way), they are actually sent over the wire using the numbers 0 through 15. |

-6 Then we turn off the Learn button, since we have successfully learned our mapping, and record that we did learn something to suppress the rest of the function this time, because we don’t want to also respond to an event that we learned.
+6 | Then we turn off the Learn button, since we have successfully learned our mapping, and record that we did learn something to suppress the rest of the function this time, because we don’t want to also respond to an event that we just learned. |

-7 Unless we just learned the current event, we check to see if it matches our assigned mapping (is the right type of event, has a non-zero velocity, is the right note or controller, and on the right channel).
+7 | Unless we just learned the current event, we check to see if it matches our assigned mapping (is the right type of event, has a non-zero velocity, is the right note or controller, and on the right channel). |

-8 If all of those checks passed, we pretend the user clicked the button (which again needs to be done on the Swing event dispatch thread).
+8 | If all of those checks passed, we pretend the user clicked the button (which again needs to be done on the Swing event dispatch thread). |

-9 This attaches the handler function we just finished building to the MIDI input device, so it will be called whenever there is input from that device.
+9 | This attaches the handler function we just finished building to the MIDI input device, so it will be called whenever there is input from that device. |

 That’s one of the most complex functions we’ve looked at, but it does do a lot of the core work of supporting the MIDI mapping.
 The next two are simpler.

-(defn beat-pattern-change-input
+(defn change-input

 "Record the MIDI input from which messages should be received for a